bcgov/nr-water-licensed-works-backup/README.md

 The cadence settings in `config.yml` and the cron expressions in the workflow files must be kept in step, because the notification job uses the former to decide whether a run is overdue.

 GitHub Actions cron is UTC and has no timezone support, so each slot is written in UTC and shifts by an hour across daylight saving.
 The backup's UTC day-of-week list is deliberately one day ahead of the local one: 21:00 on a Vancouver Monday is already Tuesday in UTC.
-The check runs two hours before the backup on the same local date, because a backup is promoted to the monthly tier only if that day's check passed.
+The check runs two hours before the backup on the same local date, because promotion to the monthly tier depends on that day's check outcome.

 ## Storage layout